 - 1. Supportive Living Program services shall be reimbursed according to a per diem rate, using a methodology determined by the Department.
 Authority for the Department to define and limit covered services is found at C.R.S. § 25.5-1-202 (2013). - 2.
 The methodology for calculating the per diem rate shall be based on a weighted average of client acuity scores. - 3.
 The Department shall establish a maximum allowable room and board charge for clients in the Supportive Living Program.
-Increases in payment shall be permitted in a dollar-for-dollar relationship to any increase in the Supplemental Security Income grant standard inasmuch as the Colorado Department of Human Services also raises its grant amounts.
+Increases in payment shall be permitted in a dollar-fordollar relationship to any increase in the Supplemental Security Income grant standard if the Colorado Department of Human Services also raises grant amounts. - a.
+Room and board shall not be a benefit of HCBS-BI residential services.
+Clients shall be responsible for room and board in an amount not to exceed the Department established rate.